miker704/Strife/patches.md

     scrollbars to be modified if a theme is switched without have to manually restyle each scrollbar.
     - Add autofocus and input refs to delete server modal.
     - Add autofocus and input refs to create channel modal.
-    - Removed Margin misalignment in Create Channel Modal.
+    - Removed Button Margin misalignment in Create Channel Modal.
-    - Removed Margin misalignment in Delete Server Modal.
+    - Removed Button Margin misalignment in Delete Server Modal.
-    - Removed Margin misalignment in Leave Server Modal.
+    - Removed Button Margin misalignment in Leave Server Modal.
+    - Removed Button Margin misalignment in Delete Server Messages Modal.

 ## Backend Changes